About International Securities Identification Number (ISIN)

 Universal acceptance of ISIN is important in meeting the goal of global straight-through processing (GSTP), which is the electronic handling of the trade clearing and settlement without manual intervention.
 ISINS are used by share custodians to track holdings of institutional investors in a format which is consistent across markets worldwide.

 ISINs were first used in 1981, but didn’t reach wide acceptance until 1989, when the G30 countries recommended adoption.
-A year later, the Association of National Numbering Agencies (ANNA) was formed and endorsed by the ISO.
-The Global ISIN Access Mechanism was developed in 1994 to facilitate the electronic exchange of ISIN information across the different NNAs.
-ANNA is charged with the implementation and availability of ISIN throughout the world.
+A year later it was endorsed by the ISO.
+The Global ISIN Access Mechanism was developed in 1994 to facilitate the electronic exchange of ISIN information across the different regions.
+Annais charged with the implementation and availability of ISIN throughout the world.
 To that end, they have worked out an information exchange process named GIAM-2, which uses the Internet and CD-ROM technologies.